open5e/open5e/content/srd/Spellcasting/spell-descriptions.md

 the same target round after round, or choose a new one at any time.
 If you switch targets, the prior target is no longer affected by the spell.

-***Creature.*** You can try to move a Huge or smaller creature.
+Creature.
+You can try to move a Huge or smaller creature.
 Make an ability check with your spellcasting ability contested by the creature’s Strength check.
 If you win the contest, you move the creature up to 30 feet in any direction, including upward but not beyond the range of this spell.
 Until the end of your next turn, the creature is restrained in your telekinetic grip.
-A creature lifted upward is suspended in mid-­air.
+A creature lifted upward is suspended in mid air.

 On subsequent rounds, you can use your action to attempt to maintain your telekinetic grip on the creature by repeating the contest.

-***Object.*** You can try to move an object that weighs up to 1,000 pounds.
+Object.
+You can try to move an object that weighs up to 1,000 pounds.
 If the object isn’t being worn or carried, you automatically move it up to 30 feet in any direction, but not beyond the range of this spell.

 If the object is worn or carried by a creature, you must make an ability check with your spellcasting ability contested by that creature’s